ByteRookie/AGS_Service/README.md

 # Changelog

-### v1.3.4
+### v1.3.5
-- Actions recompute the preferred speaker using the latest room states
+- Removed pre-action sensor refresh for join/unjoin
-- After unjoining a TV room, speakers switch back to the TV source
+- Dropped the TV source reset when a room is unjoined
-- Final-room shutdown now sends `media_stop` instead of pause/clear
+- Final-room shutdown still uses `media_stop`

 ### v1.3.3
 - Ensured playlist clears when the last room turns off